 Roller Derby Certification Program for Officials

-Now Accepting Applications for Level 1 Status!
+Now Accepting Applications for All Levels of Certification

 The Roller Derby Certification Program for Officials supports the training and recognition of performance for all flat track roller derby officials.
 This new system includes a new Recognized certification and three certification levels, corresponding to proven performance in officiating at different levels of gameplay: